phl43/immigrants-litter/README.md

 # immigrants-litter
-This is the code for the analysis I did to determine whether immigrants and some groups of non-whites litter more than non-hispanic white natives.
+This is the code for the analysis I did, using data from the American Housing Survey, to determine whether immigrants and some groups of non-whites litter more than non-hispanic white natives.